Toaster Oven Life Expectancy & What Affects It

 While it would be nice if our toaster ovens lasted forever, this, unfortunately, is not the case.
 As with any appliance, they will eventually need replacing.

 On average a toaster oven will last anywhere from five to eight years, though with proper care it can last even longer.
-This life expectancy is dependent on several factors.
-The same model of toaster oven owned by two different people can vary greatly in lifespan based on how well it is taken care of.
+Toaster oven life expectancy is dependent on several factors including the model, how often it is used, and how well it is taken care of.

 What Affects a Toaster Ovens Lifespan?